BELT DRIVE

 (I) Flat pulleys——–Used with flat belts.

 (ii) Grooved pulleys—–Used with V-belts.
-Grooved pulleys are called sheaves.
+Grooved pulleys are sheaves.

 Belt Drive and its Types

 A belt drive consists of two shafts, two pulleys and a belt.
-One of these shaft is a motor shaft on which electric motor is mounted.
-On the other shaft the machine is mounted to which power is transmitted by the belt drive.
-Belt drive is used to transmit power from the motor to the machine shaft.
+On one shaft, mount the electric motor.
+On the other shaft, mount the machine.
+Belt drive transmits power from the motor to the machine shaft.
 It can be from the engine to the machine shaft.
 This can also be from turbine to generator.

 Motor speed and Pulleys sizes